tarquin-the-brave/not-a-v-word-cookbook/src/watermelon-steaks.md

 You'll notice the total elapsed time for this dish is quite long, even though the actually preparation time is not so much.
 I tend to prepare this over a
-day: baking the watermelon ion the morning, mixing the marinade at lunch, marinading over the afternoon, and flash frying and eating for dinner.
+day: baking the watermelon in the morning, mixing the marinade at lunch, marinading over the afternoon, and flash frying and eating for dinner.

 ## Flourishes